Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 Audio amplifiers are divided into a few [classes](https://www.analog.com/en/technical-articles/types-of-audio-amplifiers.html).
 I decided to build an amplifier of class AB, because it is relatively easy to construct as a DIY project and has few disadvantages compared to other classes e.g. class A. My amplifier consists of three main parts: differential pair, cascode and output part.
 Differential pair and cascode are widely known building blocks of electronic circuits, so this article does not describe their operation (if you do not know how they work - google it).
 Role of each amplifier part is specified in a separate subsection.

 ### 2.1 Differential Pair
-Differential pair (also known as long-tailed pair) is the first stage (czy to jest dobrze sformułowane?) of the amplifier.
+Differential pair (also known as long-tailed pair) is the first stage of the amplifier.

 Differential pair performs several functions:
 - accepts amplifier input - amplifier input is connected to one of differential pair inputs.